 PT&P has spent extensive time better understanding the needs of Plant Engineers and Maintenance staff.
-We conduct 30-50 in-person lunch and learns each year at various plant locations globally.
+We conduct 30-50 in-person lunch-and-learns each year at various plant locations globally.
 PT&P used this learning to translate the common problems faced by Plant Engineering and Maintenance Personnel into the products, services, and tools to solve these problems.
 PT&P has the broadest and most highly engineered set of Pipe Stress solutions globally.
 We believe this makes us uniquely positioned to help our Plant customers with issues related to Piping and Pipe Stress.

-The following are the key solution areas that PT&P has received consistent interest from Plant Engineers and Maintenance Personnel:
+The following are the key areas that PT&P has received consistent interest from Plant Engineers and Maintenance Personnel:

 Water Hammer (or Steam Hammer) Solutions

 A pressure surge or wave caused when a fluid (usually a liquid, but sometimes also a gas) in motion stops or changes direction suddenly… > View PT&P’s Water Hammer Solutions